While baseball’s offseason deprives us of games, it doesn’t mean there’s not a lot of action over the winter.

 On or around this date, we’ll profile White Sox Prospect No. 100, as we begin a countdown of 2022’s top prospects that will end with No. 1 announced near Opening Day.

 The most fun of all our Hall of Fame elections returns for a fifth run on this day, as we release the South Side Sox White Sox Hall of Fame ballot.
-Voting takes place January 11-16, with results announced on January 17.
+Bonus categories will be included, once again.
+Results will be posted on-site before the beginning of Cactus League play.

-This is the most likely date the White Sox will require all pitchers and catchers (and, informally, most players) to report to Camelback Ranch in Glendale, Ariz.
+All pitchers and catchers (and, informally, most players) will report to Camelback Ranch in Glendale, Ariz.

-This is the likely deadline for players to report to Camelback Ranch.
+This is the likely deadline for all players to report to Camelback Ranch.

-The White Sox are scheduled to open their Cactus League schedule hosting the Oakland A’s at Camelback Ranch.
+The White Sox open their 2023 Spring Training schedule against the Padres at Camelback Ranch.